 The Cornell Small Grains Project has a history of more than ninety years of developing innovative approaches to crop improvement.
 This research program utilizes appropriate technologies encompassing molecular genetics, physiology, pathology, and breeding to develop strategies that contribute to the development of superior crop varieties.

-The Vegetable Breeding Institute includes faculty at Cornell University and the University of Wisconsin-Madison who are conducting basic and applied vegetable breeding research, as well as domestic and international members who actively support their research.
+The Vegetable Breeding Institute includes faculty at Cornell University and the University of Wisconsin-Madison who are conducting basic and applied vegetable breeding research, as well as domestic and international members in the vegetable seed industry who actively support their research.